openride/spindle/README.md

 ```

 Simpler components might only need a **view**, while more complicated components
-can use **commands** and **subscriptions** to get domain data and side-effects
+can use **handleProps** to get data from parents, and **commands** and
-in and out.
+**subscriptions** to get domain data and side-effects in and out.
+With that,
+I've already name-dropped everything in spindle's component API!

 spindle takes inspiration from the amazing [elm](http://elm-lang.org/) language
-and architecture, but leverages React do the bookkeeping.
+and architecture, but leverages React to do the bookkeeping.
 This making it
 incredibly easy to nest components and add features without touching any parent
 components.